Different Types of Domestic and Wild Parrots

 Australian lovebird (Melopsittacus undulatus)

-In this species there is sexual dimorphism.
-Females can be differentiated from the males by the wax of the beak (fleshyness that some birds have at the base of the beak).
+In this species, there is sexual dimorphism.
+Females can be differentiated from the males by the wax of the beak (fleshiness that some birds have at the base of the beak).
 This is because while females have a brown color, males have the color blue.

-The Australian parakeet is one of the most popular types of domestic parrots due to its size, character and beauty.
+The Australian parakeet is one of the most popular types of domestic parrots due to its size, character, and beauty.
 However, it should be noted that all birds that live in captivity must enjoy certain hours of free flight.
 It's not advisable to have them confined in cages 24 hours a day.
 If you're thinking of adopting parakeets, check out our article about the best parakeet names for males and females.
+Additionally, their sociable nature and ability to mimic sounds make them endearing companions.

 Medium parrot types